oxc-project/oxc-resolver/README.md

 ## Options

-The options are aligned with [enhanced-resolve].
+The following options are aligned with [enhanced-resolve], and is implemented for Rust crate usage.

+See [index.d.ts](https://github.com/oxc-project/oxc-resolver/blob/main/napi/index.d.ts) for Node.js usage.

 | Field            | Default                   | Description                                                                                                                                               |
 | ---------------- | ------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |